Choreographic Swarms Tutorial

 • To run our custom remote controller, you must be inside our Docker.

-• Launch our the ROS infrastructure to either teleoperate a real arm or a simulated one with roslaunch blender-animator gen3_lite_[real/sim]_arm_teleop.launch
+• Launch our ROS infrastructure to either teleoperate a real arm or a simulated one with roslaunch blender-animator gen3_lite_[real/sim]_arm_teleop.launch

 To get printed instructions: 1-page PDF summary.